-Scoliosis is the term given to an abnormal or exaggerated curve of the spine.
+Scoliosis is the term for the sideways curvature of the spine.
 It can occur at any age, but tends to start in children and teenagers.
 Scoliosis can get better without any treatment, but can also get worse with time.
-People with scoliosis need to see their doctors regularly to check on its progress.
+People with scoliosis may need to see their doctor regularly to check on its progress.

 - waist creases that are uneven